 The programme structure is the same as the University Gateway programme in Icelandic, with the exception that the language of instruction is English.
-Students take three courses in Icelandic as a second language for a total of 15 credits, rather than Icelandic courses for native speakers.
-Also, instead of completing credits in Danish, students can choose between a fourth course in Icelandic as a second language and a course in academic English.
+Students take at least three courses in Icelandic as a second language for a total of 15 credits, rather than Icelandic courses for native speakers.

-The study programme is broken up into shorter sessions: two in the spring semester and two in the summer semester.
+The study programme is broken up into shorter sessions: two in the fall semester and two in the spring semester.
 Each session lasts for seven weeks and is divided into six weeks of teaching and a seventh week for course assessment.
 Several courses, due to their nature, are taught over a longer or shorter period of time.
-The spring semester starts with a one-week introductory session.
+The fall semester starts with a two-week introductory session.
 This system makes it easier for students to concentrate on the subjects that they are taking at any given time, and the course load is more evenly balanced over the instruction period.
-Modern teaching methods are used, including flipped teaching, which gives instructors and students increased flexibility to spend more time on complex topics, depending on students’ needs at any given time
+Modern teaching methods are used, including flipped teaching, which gives instructors and students increased flexibility to spend more time on complex topics, depending on students’ needs at any given time.

 Information technology, Retrospective and goal-setting 1.
 Total: 4 credits (fein).